The-Last-Cookie/secure-networking/ssh.md

 The ssh configuration can be checked with `ssh-audit`.

-The repository to the project is available [here](https://github.com/jtesta/ssh-audit).
-It can be installed as a pip package with `python3 -m pip install ssh-audit`.
+The repository to the project is available [on GitHub](https://github.com/jtesta/ssh-audit).
+Alternatively, it can be installed as a pip package with `python3 -m pip install ssh-audit`.

 `ssh-audit localhost` then identifies insecure algorithms that are enabled in the config.

-These insecure ciphers need to be disabled in the ssh config, like so:
+These insecure ciphers need to be disabled in the ssh config under `etc/ssh/sshd_config`, like so:

 ```sh
 KexAlgorithms -diffie-hellman-group14-sha256,ecdh-sha2-nistp256,ecdh-sha2-nistp384,ecdh-sha2-nistp521